hkfmz/Email-Spoofing-PHP/README.md

 ## Example 3
-> Here we look at SMTP Exploits, ( Short Message Transfer Protocol ).
+> Here we look at SMTP Exploits, ( Simple Message Transfer Protocol ).
 > This section is still being written.